 The best way to decrease the pain of a pimple is the same as if you have an inflamed 'egg' on your head after hitting it - ice it!

-(Want a product with all 3 of the above?
-Check out our new Clearing Clay Mask here - the ultimate pimple treatment)
+(For a product with all 3 - See our Clearing Clay Mask here - the ultimate pimple treatment)

 If you have a painful pimple, it's a deep one.
 By drawing it to the surface of the skin, you can get rid of it faster.